-Supported On WS,UX

 Option Required None

 Keyboard Executable No

 Programmable Yes

-In an IFTHEN No

 This statement reserves storage for floating-point variables and arrays.
 (For information about the REAL function, see the next entry in the keyword dictionary; for information about using REAL as a secondary keyword, see the ALLOCATE, COM, DEF FN, or SUB statements.)